 The digitized output signal is generally averaged and filtered.
 Precipitation intensity can also be calculated from the differences between two or more consecutive weight measurements.
 The accuracy of these types of gauges is related directly to their measuring and/or recording characteristics, which can vary with manufacturer.

 Many instruments have data output that contain diagnostic parameters which are very useful for further evaluations of measured data and for data quality control.

+Weighing technology combined with a self-emptying tipping-bucket allows to perform high resolution and high precision measurements at a very small construction volume.
+This type of instruments measures the weight of water in a tipping-bucket with a volume of up to 20 ml and can determine smaller amounts of precipitation compared to “classic” tipping-bucket gauges (see 6.5.2).

 6.5.1.2 Errors and corrections

 Except for error due to the wetting loss in the container when it is emptied, weighing-recording gauges are susceptible to all of the other sources of error discussed in section 6.4.
 It should also be noted that automatic recording gauges alone cannot identify the type of precipitation.
 A significant problem with this type of gauge is that precipitation, particularly freezing rain or wet snow, can stick to the inside of the gauge orifice and not fall into the bucket until later.
 This severely limits the ability of weighing-recording gauges to provide accurate timing of precipitation events.
 Another common fault with weighing-type gauges is wind pumping.
 This usually occurs during high winds when turbulent air currents passing over and around the catchment container cause oscillations in the weighing mechanism.
 Errors associated with such anomalous recordings can be minimized by averaging readings over short time intervals usually ranging from 1 to 5 min.
 Timing errors in the instrument clock may assign the catch to the wrong period or date.
 Some weighing-recording gauges may also exhibit some temperature sensitivity in the weighing mechanism that adds a component to the output which is proportional to the diurnal temperature cycle.